My Philosophy in Art Education

 Additionally, I rely upon small group discussion, working art journals for ideation, and referencing examples of contemporary and historical visual artists, local and international, to ignite the students’ critical consciousness, to become more self-aware, and to overcome oppression through the liberatory practice of art-making.
-These restorative practices demand a safe and inclusive classroom, rooted in multiculturalism and diversity which I begin working with my students to build on day one.
+As a white woman teaching in Baltimore City, I understand the need and urgency to support students in their exploration of their own experience, to have tough conversations, and to not shy away from challenging institutional and personal biases.
+Being a teacher is a privilege and thus it also charges me with a responsibility to constantly examine my teaching practice and blind spots.
+My restorative approach to art education demands a safe and inclusive classroom, rooted in multiculturalism and diversity, which I begin working with my students to build on day one.
 By doing so, my students feel equally invested, enough to take responsibility and ownership of their own education.
 I believe that art is for all students regardless of ability; every student has a unique gift to share with the world, and my job is help them discover and refine this gift.
 Through these approaches, my students will graduate with the skills they need as creatives and artists, including the knowledge of how to think critically and effect change while celebrating their strengths and differences.

 Finally, my philosophy of art education includes fostering the sense of joy that arises through learning and practicing art.
 I feel that my passion and love of the teaching profession and of making artwork will propel my students to engage deeply, and inspire them to create meaningful and personally fulfilling artwork that they enjoy making.
 Alber Einstein is quoted, “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”
 As an art teacher, this is my task, my philosophy, my joy!